-This land is hard to work, and even harder to make a profit.
-But if we want to make a contribution to 'Food Security and Sustainability', we should be making better use of this land.
+The land here is hard to work, and even harder to make a living from.
+But if we want to make a contribution to 'Food Security and Sustainability', we should be making better use of this sort of land.

-Yet we can do all sorts of things with land - or rather the soil that makes the Earth what it is.
-However, it often needs a lot of toil to make the soil work well.
+We can do all sorts of things with land - or rather the soil that makes the Earth what it is.
+It often needs a lot of toil to make the soil work well.
 Soil and toil.
 Land and labour.
 If we want to change the food we eat, it starts here.
-So to give an idea of all the sorts of thing land can do, we are going on a tour of the eastern Pennines, starting in Ilkley (just above the 'A' on the google map below)....
+So to give an idea of all the sorts of thing land can do, we are going on a tour of the Western Pennines.

 At each stage - from Ilkley to Saltaire to Haworth on to HB then Tod..outline

 Why the land looks the way it does reflects a lot of history, much of it about power and struggle.

 On the way will circle Pendle Hill.
 The local story of the Pendle Witch Trial Trail reflects land issues.
 The so-called witches lived on common land, some having being thrown off their own land during local enclosures, and were then convicted by a judge currying favour with the King.

 We stumble over some of the same families now who were involved then.

 If you want to make some comments about the site, please free to make some suggestions in the 'Comments' box below.
 You can join the site and download a Guide to work out what sort of things you can do.
 In time, we'll be more accurate and GPS where all the scenes are, so you could put it in your phone.

 Notes for site..

 anywhere growing vines or OSR? and what about those reforester along road from Tod past Walsden.